RUCAIBox/LIVE/README.md

 # LIVE
-The official repository our ACL 2023 paper "Learning to Imagine: Visually-Augmented Natural Language Generation"."
+The official repository our ACL 2023 paper: "Learning to Imagine: Visually-Augmented Natural Language Generation".
+The code and data will be coming soon.